Google social login users must belong to an organization that uses this login.

 How to use it#

-Before you start setting up the Google social login in Bacularis, you need to prepare the OAuth2
+Before setting up Google social login in Bacularis, prepare the OAuth2

-You need to go to the APIs and services page as shown on the screenshot below.
+Navigate to the APIs and Services page, as shown in the screenshot below.

 Important notes#

-Refresh tokens are supported both by Google and Bacularis.
-Please note that the refresh tokens will only be used if the
+Refresh tokens are supported by both Google and Bacularis.
+These tokens will only be used if the

 Use refresh token

-option is set in the Google identity provider configuration in Bacularis.
-Otherwise, when the user session expires, automatic refresh will not be possible and the user will have to re-authorize.It is worth mentioning that Google only issues refresh tokens when a consent screen is displayed during the authorization flow.
-If you first approve the consent screen and then enable the
+option is enabled in the Google identity provider configuration in Bacularis.
+Otherwise, when the user session expires, it cannot be refreshed automatically and the user will need to re-authorize.Note that Google issues refresh tokens only when a consent screen is displayed during authorization.
+If you enable the

 Use refresh token

-option in the Bacularis identity provider configuration and set theconsent
+option in the Bacularis identity provider configuration and set its value toconsent

-The Google login you can set up on the identity providers page here:
+You can configure Google login on the identity providers page:

 Video guide#